mongodb/mongo-spark/doc/0-introduction.md

 ```

 ------
-**Note:** If there's an error loading the shell you may need to clear your local ivy cache.
+**Troubleshooting:** If there's an error loading the shell you may need to clear your local ivy cache (~/.ivy2/cache/org.mongodb.spark and ~/.ivy2/jars).

+If you get a `java.net.BindException: Can't assign requested address` try passing
+`--driver-java-options "-Djava.net.preferIPv4Stack=true"` to spark-shell.

 ------